SayanBan/SayanBan/Readme.md

 **Talking about Personal Stuffs:**

-* :computer: Working at 360 Degree Cloud Technologies as a software Developer
+* :computer: Working at 360 Degree Cloud Technologies as a Salesforce Developer
-* :man_student: Studies Computer Science and Engineering at Techno India University,WB
+* :man_student: Completed Btech in Computer Science and Engineering from Techno India University,WB
-* :computer: Writes code in HTML, CSS & JavaScript
+* :computer: Loves to do creative works with HTML, CSS and JS.
 * :globe_with_meridians: Trying to Make Web Pages and Websites
 * :open_book: Learning Web Development
-* :cry: Strugling with Computer Graphics
+* :cry: Struggling with being single
 * :tv: Loves to see Web series and Movies
 * :video_game: Plays action games
-* :writing_hand: Writes and maintaines blogs [here](https://medium.com/@SayanBan)
+* :writing_hand: Writes and maintains blogs [here](https://medium.com/@SayanBan)

 **Languages and Tools:**